wilfrantz/wilfrantz.github.io/_posts/2023-05-15-Flexible-Config-File-Structure-For-seamless-integration.md

 ]
 ```

-In particular, all of my project config files include an "info" section where essential project details are stored.
-This section contains information such as
+ In particular, all of my project config files include an `"info"` section where I store essential project details.
+This section contains information such as:

 - run level mode (debug, off, warn, info, error, critical)
 - version